 - In his or her home or on his or her real property or acting with the permission of the owner or person in legal possession or control of the home or real property; or

-- The owner or person in legal possession or legal control of a fixed place of business, while at the place of business.1
+- The owner or person in legal possession or legal control of a fixed place of business, while at the place of business.2

-South Carolina is a “shall issue” state, meaning that the South Carolina Law Enforcement Division (“SLED”) must issue a concealable weapons permit if the applicant meets certain qualifications.
-More specifically, SLED must issue a permit to any state resident or qualified nonresident who is at least 21 years of age, not prohibited by state law from possessing the firearm, and who has submitted “proof of training.”2 A “qualified nonresident” of South Carolina for purposes of a permit to carry a concealable weapon is any individual who owns real property in South Carolina but resides in another state.3
+Under state law, the South Carolina Law Enforcement Division (“SLED”) is generally required to issue a concealable weapons permit if the applicant meets the specified minimum qualifications.
+More specifically, SLED must issue a permit to any state resident or qualified nonresident who is at least 21 years of age, not prohibited by state law from possessing the firearm, and who has submitted “proof of training.”3 A “qualified nonresident” of South Carolina for purposes of a permit to carry a concealable weapon is any individual who owns real property in South Carolina but resides in another state.4

 Firearm Safety Training